AhmedZaki918/E-commerce/README.md

 ## General info

-This application allows the users to buy products online, implemented with all funtionality of e commerece applicaation(login, cart, favorite, order)
+This application allows the users to buy products online, implemented with all funtionality of e commerece applicaation (login, signup, cart, favorite, address, shipping, payment and order)

 ## Screenshots